Federal Bureau of Investigation v. Fazaga

 Disagreeing, the U.S. Court of Appeals for the Ninth Circuit held that the plaintiffs’ claims could be adjudicated using procedures set forth in FISA for the handling of sensitive national security information.
 Those procedures allow district courts to review such information in secret, without public disclosure, in order to determine whether the electronic surveillance was lawfully conducted.
 According to the Ninth Circuit, FISA’s procedures for resolving the lawfulness of electronic surveillance displace the state secrets privilege, permitting courts to adjudicate claims that would otherwise be dismissed under the privilege.
 At the government’s request, the Supreme Court agreed to review the Ninth Circuit’s decision, and in September 2021, CAC filed a friend-of-the-court brief in support of the plaintiffs.

-Although this case is primarily a dispute about statutory interpretation concerning the meaning of FISA, the government argues that constitutional considerations should influence how the Supreme Court interprets that statute.
-Specifically, the government claims that the state secrets privilege is rooted in the Constitution, reflecting the separation of powers and the president’s authority over military and foreign affairs, and that therefore the courts should require a showing that Congress was “unmistakably clear” before concluding that the privilege was supplanted by federal legislation.
-Our brief rebuts those arguments.
+Although this case was primarily a dispute about statutory interpretation concerning the meaning of FISA, the government argued that constitutional considerations should influence how the Supreme Court interprets that statute.
+Specifically, the government claimed that the state secrets privilege is rooted in the Constitution, reflecting the separation of powers and the president’s authority over military and foreign affairs, and that therefore the courts should require a showing that Congress was “unmistakably clear” before concluding that the privilege was supplanted by federal legislation.
+Our brief rebutted those arguments.

 September 28, 2021

 CAC files amicus brief in the Supreme CourtSup.
 Ct.
 Amicus Br.

 March 4, 2022

 CAC files amicus brief in the Ninth Circuit9th Cir.
 Amicus Br.